dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us.
+  When the best leader's work is done the people say, 'We did it ourselves.'
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1295 days)
+## 🌟 Experiences (1296 days)

 ### 🧮 Programming languages